RedstoneTim/RedstoneTim.github.io/cubing/zz_stories.md

 "'If Jay and the best case scenario given a set of constraints.
 They normally include possible for humans -ZZ stories part 8"
 - yoruba

+"'They are launching an attack on NZ.' wait what"
+- me

+"probably from when we planned to send the fastest ZZers to the slowest countries to slowly invade the world rankings nation by nation"
+- fast solves aren't real
 ```

 # Sources